syncfusion-content/windowsforms-docs/WindowsForms/TreeNavigator/FAQ/What-are-the-events-implemented-in-the-TreeNavigat.md

 ---
 layout: post
-title: What-are-the-events-implemented-in-the-TreeNavigat | Windows Forms | Syncfusion
+title: What-are-the-events-implemented-in-the-TreeNavigat | WindowsForms | Syncfusion
 description: what are the events implemented in the treenavigator?
-platform: windowsforms
+platform: WindowsForms
 control: TreeNavigator
 documentation: ug
 ---